What are blocked milk ducts?

 Stress is not a direct cause of blocked ducts.
 However can impact your breastfeeding experience including the milk ejection reflex which can result in the breast not emptying as well.
 This may contribute to blocked milk ducts.
 It is best to try and manage your stress levels and practice relaxation techniques when breastfeeding to support your milk flow.

-Yes, it's possible, although rare, to experience blocked milk ducts during pregnancy.
+Yes, it's possible, although very rare, to experience blocked milk ducts during pregnancy.
 The breasts are preparing for lactation and undergo significant changes during this period, making them susceptible to issues like blockages.
 If you notice a lump or tenderness during pregnancy, it's essential to consult with a healthcare professional to ensure the best care.

 This is a traditional remedy that many mothers swear by!
 Cabbage leaves are believed to have anti-inflammatory properties.
 Placing a chilled cabbage leaf directly on the affected area can provide relief from pain and swelling.
 However, it's essential to note that while cabbage leaves can offer temporary relief, they aren't a guaranteed cure for blocked ducts.
 Products like Lactamo, in conjunction with proper breastfeeding techniques, remain a more reliable solution.